acend/quarkus-techlab/content/en/docs/01.0/17_cdi.md

 ### {{% param sectionnumber %}}.3: Bean scopes

 The scope of a bean defines the lifecycle of its instances, it defines where and when it should be created and destroyed.
 Every bean has exactly one scope.
-In Quarkus you can use all of the built-in scopes except for `javax.enterprise.context.ConversationScoped`:
+In Quarkus you can use all of the built-in scopes except for `jakarta.enterprise.context.ConversationScoped`:

 Annotation | Description
 ---|---
-`@javax.enterprise.context.ApplicationScoped` | A single bean instance is used for the application and shared among all injection points.
+`@jakarta.enterprise.context.ApplicationScoped` | A single bean instance is used for the application and shared among all injection points.
 The instance is created lazily, i.e. once a method is invoked upon the client proxy.
-`@javax.inject.Singleton` | Just like `@ApplicationScoped` except that no client proxy is used.
+`@jakarta.inject.Singleton` | Just like `@ApplicationScoped` except that no client proxy is used.
 The instance is created when an injection point that resolves to a `@Singleton` bean is being injected.
-`@javax.enterprise.context.RequestScoped` | The bean instance is associated with the current request (usually an HTTP request).
+`@jakarta.enterprise.context.RequestScoped` | The bean instance is associated with the current request (usually an HTTP request).
-`@javax.enterprise.context.Dependent` | This is a pseudo-scope.
+`@jakarta.enterprise.context.Dependent` | This is a pseudo-scope.
 The instances are not shared and every injection point spawns a new instance of the dependent bean.
 The lifecycle of dependent bean is bound to the bean injecting it - it will be created and destroyed along with the bean injecting it.
-`@javax.enterprise.context.SessionScoped` | This scope is backed by a `javax.servlet.http.HttpSession` object.
-It’s only available if the `quarkus-undertow` extension is used.
+`@jakarta.enterprise.context.SessionScoped` | This scope is backed by a `jakarta.servlet.http.HttpSession` object.
+It’s only available if the quarkus-undertow extension is used.

 Altough the `@Singleton` is more performant, in general use going for the `@ApplicationScoped` scope.
 The `@Singleton` bean has no client proxy and hence an instance is created eagerly when the bean is injected.
 The `@ApplicationScoped` bean is created lazily and will be created when a method is invoked upon an injected instance for the first time.
 Due to its nature the `@Singleton` scoped bean cannot be mocked using QuarkusMock (more on that later).